eye-division/eyedivision-site/_clients/iccams.markdown

 ---
-title:  "International Centre for Coaching and Mentoring Studies"
+title:  International Centre for Coaching and Mentoring Studies
 description: "International Centre for Coaching and Mentoring Studies"
 project_date: 2016-08-01
-logo: /assets/brookes-logo.png
+logo: /assets/images/logos/brookes-logo.png
-screenshot:
+screenshot: /assets/images/screenshots/brookes-iccams-desktop.jpg
 site: https://www.brookes.ac.uk/iccams/
+testimonial_markdown:
+testimonial_cite:
 ---

-Eye Division worked with Sparkling Communications to produce a new site for the International Centre for Coaching and Mentoring Studies at Oxford Brookes University.
+We worked with Fee Chandler of Sparkling Communications to produce a new site for the **International Centre for Coaching and Mentoring Studies** (ICCAMS) at Oxford Brookes University.